DoubleCookies/stats4wiki/README.md

 - **src** folder contains Java sources for collecting, processing and saving data.
 - **web** folder contains JS sources for **[Github page](https://doublecookies.github.io/stats4wiki/)** with info about project.

+## Launch
+- For web-part you can check README is **web** folder.
+- For java-part the easiest way - launch project via the IDE.

 ## License
 This project has [MIT License](https://opensource.org/licenses/MIT)